WANdisco/wandisco-documentation-ldm/docs/installation.md

   * Sufficient network bandwidth to accommodate the transfer of existing data and ongoing changes from your source storage.
   * If migrating from HDFS:
     * Hadoop client libraries must be installed on the Linux host.
-    * You will need to be able to authenticate as the [HDFS superuser](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsPermissionsGuide.html#The_Super-User) (for example: `hdfs`).
+    * Ability to authenticate as the [HDFS superuser](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsPermissionsGuide.html#The_Super-User) (for example: `hdfs`).
     * If Kerberos is enabled on your Hadoop cluster, a valid keytab containing a suitable principal for the HDFS superuser must be available on the Linux host.

 ## Recommendations